mail4hafij/rabbit_event_stream/readme.md

 The dummy events should now be added to rabbitMQ.

 Endpoints:
-    * RabbitMQ endpoint, localhost:15672
+    - RabitMQ endpoint, localhost:15672
-    * Diagnostic endpoint, localhost:1337/status
+    - Diagnostic endpoint, localhost:1337/status
-    * The endpoint to post an event, localhost:1337/publish
+    - The endpoint to post an event, localhost:1337/publish

 1. Run the docker compose file.